-Super Slow Way is working with Hollins Technology College in Accrington to connect young men with artists to allow them to explore their creativity through contemporary art forms as a vehicle for self-expression and self-exploration.
+Super Slow Way worked with Hollins Technology College in Accrington to connect young men with artists to allow them to explore their creativity through contemporary art forms as a vehicle for self-expression and self-exploration.

-Through a series of workshops, the group will create spoken word poetry with Reece Williams and Keisha Thompson, members of Young Identity poetry cooperative in Manchester.
-In collaboration with Reece and Keisha, the group will create spoken word poetry that gives voice to the lives of these young men, from their hopes and dreams to their anxieties and fears and everything in between.
-It is hoped that this will lead to a live spoken word poetry performance and the creation of a spoken word coffee table book.
+Through a series of workshops with Reece Williams and Keisha Thompson, members of Young Identity poetry cooperative in Manchester, the group created spoken word poetry at gave voices to their lives, from their hopes and dreams to their anxieties and fears and everything in between.
+This lead to a live spoken word poetry performance and the creation of a book of their poetry.

-The group will go on to work with Yussuf M’Abraty and Seal Films to create an original soundtrack for the poetry and script and produce a short film about the lives of young men in Accrington.
-Unique, thought-provoking imagery will also be produced in collaboration with digital artists Andy Mercer and Saqib Choudry, culminating in a poetic visual story of what life is like in young men’s shoes.
+The group went on to work with Yussuf M’Abraty and Seal Films to create an original soundtrack for the poetry and script and produce a short film about the lives of young men in Accrington.
+Unique, thought-provoking imagery was produced in collaboration with digital artists Andy Mercer and Saqib Choudry, culminating in a poetic visual story of what life is like in young men’s shoes.

 Beyond Labels places importance on a sense of identity.
-These young men, from diverse cultural backgrounds, will be given the opportunity to express their thoughts, feelings, hopes and aspirations through different media, with a view to producing a touring exhibition of words, imagery, film and music.
-The Beyond Labels concept has been developed and facilitated by Hollins Technology College in Accrington and began as a project with young girls, seeking to challenge perceptions of female identity and work towards empowerment and positive self-image.
+These young men, from diverse cultural backgrounds, were given the opportunity to express their thoughts, feelings, hopes and aspirations through different media, with a view to producing a touring exhibition of words, imagery, film and music.
+The Beyond Labels concept was developed and facilitated by Hollins Technology College in Accrington and began as a project with young girls, seeking to challenge perceptions of female identity and work towards empowerment and positive self-image.

-Now in its second year, the project now tackle issues of identity in young men and through Super Slow Way’s support, the project will be able to expand its scope, enabling the group to work with established artists.
+In its second year, the project tackled issues of identity in young men and through Super Slow Way’s support, the project was able to expand its scope, enabling the group to work with established artists.